Parrot09/faceswapper/README.md

 ## About

-Project for HackNY 2017.

-Swaps faces between two images.
+Python program to swap faces between two images.
 Requires a source image and a destination image.
 The destination image can contain multiple faces.

+Created for HackNY 2017

 ## How it works